 We have chosen the original Frenkel-Kontorova equation~\eqref{eq:fk-orig-IVP} but remark that some of the references given above study a modified model, with an added force.
 There are also extensions to higher space dimensions, for example~\cite{Srolovitz1986a}.
 The methodology of this paper should in principle apply to these problems as well.

 The result proved here covers cases of~\eqref{eq:fk-orig} with $g'$ anharmonic, periodic and $C^\infty$.
-As our argument is perturbative in nature, it is not clear whether the particular choice choice of a trigonometric potential made in~\cite{Frenkel1939a} is covered; we have no explicit control over the range of perturbations covered.
+As our argument is perturbative in nature, it is not clear whether the particular choice of a trigonometric potential made in~\cite{Frenkel1939a} is covered; we have no explicit control over the range of perturbations covered.
 However, while the choice of a trigonometric function as made by Frenkel and Kontorova~\cite{Frenkel1939a} is natural, there is no intrinsic reason to prefer such an on-site potential.
 Here, we make for simplicity the choice $\gamma=1$ and place two neighbouring minima of $g$ at $\pm 1$.

 At the end of Section~\ref{sec:Setting-main-result}, we give a plan of the paper, summarising the required steps and linking them to the relevant sections.
-Throughout the paper, $C$ a constant that may change from line to line; $C$ is independent of the solution $u$ and of small enough $\epsilon$.
+Throughout the paper, $C$ is a constant that may change from line to line; however, $C$ is independent of $u$ and of small enough $\epsilon$.